Meta-analysis: Publication bias: the file drawer problem

 Apart from the visual funnel plot, statistical methods for detecting publication bias have also been proposed.
 These are controversial because they typically have low power for detection of bias, but also may make false positives under some circumstances.
 For instance small study effects (biased smaller studies), wherein methodological differences between smaller and larger studies exist, may cause asymmetry in effect sizes that resembles publication bias.
 However, small study effects may be just as problematic for the interpretation of meta-analyses, and the imperative is on meta-analytic authors to investigate potential sources of bias.

-A Tandem Method for analyzing publication bias has been suggested for cutting down false positive error problems.
-This Tandem method consists of three stages.
-Firstly, one calculates Orwin's fail-safe N, to check how many studies should be added in order to reduce the test statistic to a trivial size.
-If this number of studies is larger than the number of studies used in the meta-analysis, it is a sign that there is no publication bias, as in that case, one needs a lot of studies to reduce the effect size.
-Secondly, one can do an Egger's regression test, which tests whether the funnel plot is symmetrical.
-As mentioned before: a symmetrical funnel plot is a sign that there is no publication bias, as the effect size and sample size are not dependent.
-Thirdly, one can do the trim-and-fill method, which imputes data if the funnel plot is asymmetrical.

 The problem of publication bias is not trivial as it is suggested that 25% of meta-analyses in the psychological sciences may have suffered from publication bias.
 However, low power of existing tests and problems with the visual appearance of the funnel plot remain an issue, and estimates of publication bias may remain lower than what truly exists.

 Most discussions of publication bias focus on journal practices favoring publication of statistically significant findings.
 However, questionable research practices, such as reworking statistical models until significance is achieved, may also favor statistically significant findings in support of researchers' hypotheses.

 Problems related to studies not reporting non-statistically significant effects

 Studies often do not report the effects when they do not reach statistical significance.
 For example, they may simply say that the groups did not show statistically significant differences, without reporting any other information (e.g. a statistic or p-value).
 Exclusion of these studies would lead to a situation similar to publication bias, but their inclusion (assuming null effects) would also bias the meta-analysis.
-MetaNSUE, a method created by Joaquim Radua, has shown to allow researchers to include unbiasedly these studies.
-Its steps are as follows: